Cat-Women of the Moon: Reception and legacy

 Upon the film's release, Variety magazine wrote: "This imaginatively conceived and produced science-fiction yarn [an original story by producers Zimbalist and Rabin] takes the earth-to-moon premise and embellishes it with a civilization of cat-women on the moon ...
 Cast ably portray their respective roles ...
 Arthur Hilton makes his direction count in catching the spirit of the theme, and art direction is far above average for a film of this calibre.
 William Whitley's 3-D photography provides the proper eerie quality".

 The New York Times wrote: "They (the Cat-women) try to get their hands on the visitors' rocket ship, hoping to come down here and hypnotize us all.
 Considering the delegation that went up, it's hard to imagine why".

+The Monthly Film Bulletin wrote: "Juvenile space film in which the moon is found to be inhabited by the Hollywood Cover Girls, thinly disguised as cat-women and answering engagingly to the names of Alpha, Zeta and Lambda.
+Treatment and playing, though, are wholly lacking in verve."

-The Encyclopedia of Science Fiction calls the film absurd, but notes that it "qualifies as one of the most influential science-fiction films ever made" as it influenced later low budget films "in which astronauts discover decadent, all-female (or almost all-female) civilizations on other planets, including Fire Maidens from Outer Space (1956), Missile to the Moon (1958), Queen of Outer Space (1958), Nude on the Moon (1961), [and] Voyage to the Planet of Prehistoric Women (1968)."
+The Encyclopedia of Science Fiction calls the film absurd, but notes that it "qualifies as one of the most influential science-fiction films ever made" as it influenced later low budget films "in which astronauts discover decadent, all-female (or almost all-female) civilizations on other planets, including Fire Maidens from Outer Space (1956), Missile to the Moon (1958), Queen of Outer Space (1958), Nude on the Moon (1961), Journey to the Seventh Planet (1962) [and] Voyage to the Planet of Prehistoric Women (1968)."
+The genre first appeared in Abbott and Costello Go to Mars, also released in 1953.

 Cat-Women of the Moon inspired several songs on Shakespears Sister's 1992 album Hormonally Yours, among them their UK number-one hit "Stay".
 It was also spoofed by RiffTrax with Mary Jo Pehl and Bridget Nelson on April 15, 2016.

+Home media

+In 1991 Rhino Home Video released a 3D version of the film on VHS converted to anaglyph format, for use with red and blue 3D glasses.

+During the following decade it was also released on VHS and DVD in field sequential format, which uses LCD shutter glasses with a CRT tube television.

+In 2020 and again in 2022 as part of a three volume collection, the same standard definition 3D version of the film was released for the first time on Blu-ray 3D as part of the collection Vintage 3D: Volume One.

+On September 23, 2023 a 70th Anniversary Blu-ray 3D edition was released by VarietyFilms.net which used the same copy but upscaled the resolution using AI and made extensive alignment corrections.
+A better quality, longer cut of the film was also available on the disc in 2D.